ashfor03/DayZ-fixes/README.md

 12. no backpack reset or duped on skin change (https://dev-heaven.net/issues/37691)
 13. broken legs fixed, when change the skin
 14. time sync between game server and the host server
-15. no dupe items using zombies/animals (https://dev-heaven.net/issues/37479)
+15. no dupe items using zombies/animals (https://dev-heaven.net/issues/37479) (with side effect :( )
 16. infinite eating and drinking in vehicle (https://dev-heaven.net/issues/45578)
 17. corrected dayz_objectUID and dayz_objectUID2 (rounding issue)